Lukrative525/DeepNestSharp/README.md

 <img src="imgs/NestResultEditor.png"/>
 <img src="imgs/SheetPlacementEditor.png"/>
 On the Sheet Placement Editor you can edit the offsets or Shift+Click on parts to drag/drop in the Preview.
-FYI dragging is a little out of sync so multiple small moves work better than one large move. . . and atm you can only move around parts already present; todo => moving from one sheet to another, adding & removing additional parts etc.
+FYI dragging is a little out of sync so multiple small moves work better than one large move... and atm you can only move around parts already present; todo => moving from one sheet to another, adding & removing additional parts etc.
 <img src="imgs/SaveFiles.png"/>